protco-tech/protco_docs/provisioning/WiFi_AP_mode.md

 # WiFi AP mode network configuration

-Connect the phone to the 2.4G WiFi network, fill in the WiFi password, click "Next", and connect to the device hotspot "protcosmart-XXXX".
+Method: Connect the phone to the 2.4G WiFi network, fill in the WiFi password, click "Next", and connect to the device hotspot "protcosmart-XXXX".

 ## Configuration Process